DCC-EX/dcc-ex.github.io/docs/_sources/index.rst.txt

 * New features and functions in JMRI
 * Automation (coming soon)

 .. note:: DCC-EX is a major rewrite to the code.
 We started over and rebuilt it from the ground up!
-For what that means to you, click HERE.
+For what that means to you, click `here <about/rewrite.html>`_.

 Sign me up!
 ###########